Me with 'The Bat Flip'

 I exhibit my work at shows across Ontario.

-I welcome commissions, however, am booked for the remainder of 2019.
+I welcome commissions, however, am booked until mid-2020 as I prepare for an exhibition.